moveaxlab/kubernetes-metadata-injector/README.md

 # kubernetes-metadata-injector

 This is a [Kubernetes admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
-It is meant to be used as a validating and mutating admission webhook only and does not support any controller logic.
-It has been developed as a simple Go web service without using any framework or boilerplate such as kubebuilder.

-This project is aimed inject service annotation from configMap.
+This is base on: [slackhq/simple-kubernetes-webhook](https://github.com/slackhq/simple-kubernetes-webhook)

+This Adminssion Webhook expose a Mutation webhook for service create and update.
+Its job is to inject annotation in service based on configmap value referenced by key in service annotation itself.

+Based on a `TRIGGER_ANNOTATION_PREFIX` the webhook read the related annotation wich must have a specific format

 ## Development
 ### Installation